nicholaelaw/nicholaelaw.github.io/qr-code-in-tooltip.md

 ## The Effect

-A tooltip filled with a client-side generated QR code, encoding current page URL.
+A tooltip filled with a client-side generated QR code, which encodes current page URL.
+I created this as an experimental home-made sharing button.

 Try it: <a href="#" onclick="return false;" id="sharebtn" title="<div id='qrcode' style='width: 256px; height: 260px;'><img src='/assets/processing/qrbackground.png'/></div><figcaption>Scan the QR code on your mobile device!</figcaption>"><i class="fa fa-qrcode" ></i></a>